Why Your Yamaha Connext 7" Screen Is Delaminating — And What To Do About It Before It Costs You $11,000

 Inspect Annually

-Take 30 seconds at the start of each season to check the corners of the display for any early separation.
-Catching it at Stage 1 is cheap.
-Catching it at Stage 4 is not.
+At the start of each season, spend 30 seconds checking the screen corners for any early separation.
+Stage 1 is inexpensive.
+Stage 4 is not.

 Frequently Asked Questions